 James Ostaszewski prosecutes complex securities fraud cases on behalf of institutional investors.
-Currently, he is involved in prosecuting In re Goldman Sachs Group, Inc. Securities Litigation, Inc. and In re Facebook, Inc., IPO Securities and Derivative Litigation, among others.
+Currently, he is litigating a case against major U.S. stock exchanges related to improper market manipulation, as well as cases against Goldman Sachs and Allstate, among others.
 Since joining Labaton Sucharow, James has assisted in all aspects of litigation—including conducting fact and expert witness depositions and presenting oral arguments—and he has aided the Firm in successfully pursing claims in the In re Petrobras Securities Litigation ($2.95 billion recovery) and In re Amgen Inc. Securities Litigation ($95 million settlement) cases.

 Prior to joining Labaton Sucharow, James was a litigation associate at Boies, Schiller & Flexner LLP, where he worked on complex civil litigation in federal and state courts, with a focus on securities litigation and complex financial disputes.
 He drafted pleadings and briefs, coordinated all aspects of document discovery, represented plaintiffs in multibillion dollar litigation stemming from complex financial fraud, prepared key fact and expert witnesses, and conducted deposition questioning.